pkeilbach/htwg-practical-nlp/docs/lectures/feature_extraction.md

     - The word `happy` appears twice in the positive class and zero times in the negative class.
     - The word `sad` appears zero times in the positive class and twice in the negative class.
     - The word `because` appears once in the positive class and once in the negative class.
+    - The word `I` appears three times in the positive class and three times in the negative class.

 !!! info